elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

     ???
 Tip "Things to consider"

-        - Do you want to get a PID for each training material?
+        - Do you want to get a PID for each individual training material?
         - Do you want to get one PID for your whole training or course?
         - Do you want to get a separate PID for each topic/module?
 For example, for a course containing several topics.
         - Do you want to create a collection of topics with a PID where each concept will also have a PID and associated metadata?